GeertRoks/HardwareAnalyzer/doc/LOG.md

   - I tried installing the BCM2835 library on my Linux machine for development, but I get a weird error.
 So I will see what will be the easiest way to develop.
 Either writing in Atom on the Linux machine and committing to git and pulling onto the Raspberry Pi, or writing in either Nano or Vim on the Raspberry Pi itself.
 When using the second option I will have to start using branches to keep updating the LOG and working on the project.

 May 2nd:
   - I tried installing vim on my Pi, so I thought I should first update everything (which I now know is wrong).
 So I did `sudo apt-get update` and then `sudo apt-get upgrade`.
 It updated about 300 apps and after it was done.
 3 couldn't be installed because there was no more room on my sd.
 Therefore there was no more room for even doing `cd`.
 Because that makes a temporary file of a few bytes.
-So I came to the conclusion I needed to install a fresh version of Raspbian. `TODO:add info about how to install Raspbian.`
+So I came to the conclusion I needed to install a fresh version of Raspbian. `TODO: add info about how to install Raspbian.`

 May 4th:
   - Raspbian Lite didn't work verry well.
 It hasn't standard autologin and SSH isn't enabled automaticly.
 It seemed a lot of work to find out so I just installed the desktop version, wich is just a few minutes of work.